Common Horse Colors, Patterns & Markings Explained (with pictures)

 True black horses

 There are two types of true black horse, fading (or faded) black and non-fading black which is often referred to as blue-black.
 Genetically there’s no difference between the two but fading black horses can fade to a brown color if they spend too much time in the sun.
 Another distinguishing feature of a true black horse is the presence of black points.
-Dark brown or bay horses may appear black but the presence of lighter hairs around their eyes, muzzles, and flanks indicates they are not black, on a black horse these hairs will be black.
+Dark brown or bay horses may appear black but the presence of lighter hairs around their eyes, muzzles, and flanks indicates they are not black.
+On a truly black horse these hairs will also be black.

 Breeds with black coats